Autoscaler/autoscaler/docs/pages/en-us/Getting-Started.md

 `rabbitManagementPassword`: The RabbitMQ management user's password, which is used for basic HTTP authentication.
 This configuration parameter is assumed to be encrypted (if you are using a Cipher module). <br>
 `vhost`: The RabbitMQ vhost that contains the queues. <br>
 `profiles`: Map of profile name to RabbitWorkloadProfile objects, which represents different scaling profiles. **Note:** there *must* be a profile named "default".
-`stagingQueueIndicator`: A string that is used to identify queues that are staging queues.
+`stagingQueueIndicator`: Optional.
+A string that is used to identify queues that are staging queues.
 If this is provided, queue names that follow the naming pattern `"^" + scalingTarget + stagingQueueIndicator + ".+$"` will be considered staging queues and the statistics for these staging queues will be taken into account alongside the statistics for the target queue (scalingTarget) when making a scaling decision.

 ### Example Worker